tylim88/Efficient-Typescript-Mororepo/README.md

 1. Eslint: There is only one `.eslintrc.js` file in the root directory, which applies to all files.
 The `override.files` field can be used to apply different rules to individual files or folders, so there is no need for additional configuration files.
 When generating a new project, simply add its path to `override.files`.

-2. Prettier: There is only one `.prettierrc.js` file and one .prettierignore file in the root directory, which apply to all files.
+2. Prettier: There is only one `.prettierrc.js` file and one `.prettierignore` file in the root directory, which apply to all files.

-3. Vite: Each project should have one `vite.config.ts` file that imports a preset from vite.presets.ts in the root directory.
+3. Vite: Each project should have one `vite.config.ts` file that imports a preset from `vite.presets.ts` in the root directory.

-4. Typescript: There are two TS config files in the root directory: `tsconfig.base.json` responsible for basic configuration and does not specify any files or folders to include (to avoid [this error](https://github.com/microsoft/TypeScript/issues/49844)); `tsconfig.json` extends `tsconfig.base.json` and specifies the root directory as the location to include TypeScript files.
-Each project then extends `tsconfig.base.json`.
-TS configuration is a bit special and may require additional TS config files in the root directory because all path values in TS config become relative to where it is extended to.
+4. There are three TS config files in the root directory:
+   i. `tsconfig.base.json`: responsible for basic configuration and does not participate in any compilation.
+It is extended by the root directory and most projects. ii. `tsconfig.json`: extends `tsconfig.base.json` and is responsible for files in the root directory (does not include subdirectories).
+It compiles but does not emit. iii. `tsconfig.cypress.json`: extends `tsconfig.base.json` and is used by `Cypress` projects.
+Unlike other projects that directly extend `tsconfig.base.json`, `Cypress` TS config requires additional refactoring due to conflicts with the types of the more widely used `Vitest`.

+### Common Settings

 Common settings are added as much as possible and as close to the root as possible, even if they are not applicable to all projects.
-For example, the base TS configuration includes the following:
+For example, assuming the base TS configuration includes the following:

 ```json
 {